grimm-labs/.github/profile/README.md

 ### 🚀 Key Features

 1. **Self-Custody Wallet**: Securely store your Bitcoin without relying on third parties.
-2. **Direct Payments**: Pay for services like bills, mobile top-ups, subscriptions, and more, directly in Bitcoin.
 3. **User-Friendly Experience**: Intuitive interface designed for users with no prior cryptocurrency experience.
 5. **Maximum Security**: Advanced encryption to protect your private keys and transactions.